BioTeach for Middle and High School Teachers

-The goal of BioTeach is to provide teachers with the basic knowledge and laboratory skills needed to bring molecular biology into the high school classroom.
+The goal of BioTeach is to provide teachers with the basic knowledge and laboratory skills needed to bring molecular biology into the classroom.

-Designed especially for biology educators, teachers will earn graduate credit for this four week, laboratory-intensive summer course in cellular and molecular biology.
+Designed especially for biology educators, teachers will earn graduate credit for this three week, laboratory-intensive summer course in cellular and molecular biology.
 Tuition costs are the responsibility of the applicant.

 As an interdisciplinary course, BioTeach offers lectures taught by established faculty members from the primary basic science departments at UAB.